konflux-ci/konflux-ci/README.md

-# konflux-ci
+# Konflux-CI
 Integration and release of Konflux-CI

 ## Trying Out Konflux

-The recommended way to try out Konflux is using [Kind](https://kind.sigs.k8s.io/) Create you Kind cluster using the provided config in this repository.
+The recommended way to try out Konflux is using [Kind](https://kind.sigs.k8s.io/) Create a Kind cluster using the provided config in this repository.
-The config tells Kind to forward ports from the host to the Kind cluster.
-Those ports are needed for accessing Konflux.
+The config tells Kind to forward port `9443` from the host to the Kind cluster.
+The port forwarding is needed for accessing Konflux.

 From the root of this repository, run the following commands: